 Total Driving Distance and Time: approximately 250 km, 3.5 hours

 The Golden Circle is a loop that connects three of Iceland’s most popular spots: Gullfoss, the Geysir Geothermal Area, and Thingvellir National Park.

 Strokkur Geyser | Two Weeks in Iceland Itinerary

 To visit all three of these places, it takes about 5 to 7 hours, depending on how quickly you move.
 It will take you about an hour and a half to drive from the south coast to the Golden Circle.
 You can visit the three main sights on the Golden Circle, or add one or more of these detours to your day:

 The Kerid Crater is a 3,000 year old volcanic crater that is filled with water.
 This is a quick and easy add on to your Golden Circle tour.

 Brúarfoss is waterfall that is famous for its sky-blue color.
-You can only get here by hiking and it takes about 3 hours to visit Bruarfoss.
+Learn more about how to get here in our guide to Bruarfoss.

 The Secret Lagoon is a hot spring that has become so popular that it’s no longer a secret.
 But if you like hot springs, end the day here.

 If you want to visit everything on this list, here is the order that I recommend: Kerid Crater, Thingvellir National Park, Bruarfoss, the Geysir Geothermal Area, Gullfoss and the Secret Lagoon.
 This order makes a nice loop and you will end in the center of the Golden Circle, where you will find our hotel recommendations below.